neuronsimulator/nrn/docs/hoc/simctrl/stdrun.rst

 Impedance
 """""""""

-Menu of tools which use the :class:`Impedance` class to calculate voltage attenuation as a function of position and frequency
+Menu of tools which use the :hoc:class:`Impedance` class to calculate voltage attenuation as a function of position and frequency

 Frequency
 .........

-Pops up an :ref:`ImpRatio` template tool for plotting the log of voltage attenuation (and other functions of impedance) between a selected injection and measurement site as a function of frequency.
+Pops up an :ref:`hoc_ImpRatio` template tool for plotting the log of voltage attenuation (and other functions of impedance) between a selected injection and measurement site as a function of frequency.